legituse/search-test/README.md

     - Checking search suggestions.

 ## Note
 - After running the tests, a `cucumber_report.html` is created under the `target` directory for viewing the results in a more organized and detailed manner in a browser.
+You can view the report for the tests ran locally [here](https://html-preview.github.io/?url=https://github.com/legituse/search-test/blob/main/cucumber_report.html).